ibm-cloud-docs/sell/software-catalog-details.md

 {: pre}
 {: curl}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external}.

 ### Providing a detailed description about your product
 {: #catalog-long-desc-api}
 {: api}

-You can programmatically add a detailed description to your product by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically add a detailed description to your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 The example adds the `Simplify cloud resource deployment with automation that scales so you can focus on the business and not the process.` description to the product:

 ```bash
 curl --request PATCH \